fanyao/branchspec/README.md

-# Leakage of Sensitive Information through Nested Speculative Branches
+# BranchSpec: Leakage of Sensitive Information through Nested Speculative Branches

 This repository contains proof-of-concept of information leakage by exploiting branch instruction executions in speculative path.

+## Paper

+All details about this work is in our ressearch paper **URL**

 ## Tested systems